nf-core/demultiplex/docs/usage.md

 Note that the run directory in the `flowcell` column must lead to a `tar.gz` for compatibility with the demultiplexers sgdemux and fqtk.

+### Flowcell samplesheet

 Each demultiplexing software uses a distinct _flowcell_ samplesheet format.
 Below are examples for demultiplexer-specific _flowcell_ samplesheets.
 Please see the following examples to format the _flowcell_ `SampleSheet.csv`:

-Here's the information in a table format:

 | Demultiplexer                | Example _flowcell_ `SampleSheet.csv` Format                                                                                                            |
 | ---------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------ |